 The printed image also allows us to explore scale well beyond that which is possible within the limits of a relatively tiny computer screen.
 These explorations represent important forays into the processes on the journey toward the achievement of the finest print.

 At the very least, fine printing is a craft which takes time to learn.
 The creation of great prints takes knowledge, care, fine equipment, fine materials, creativity, experimentation, study and effort to create.
 Every setting or tweak, no matter how seemingly small, collectively adds up to very noticeable improvements in the print.
 The work can be daunting.
 It involves the selection of appropriate paper, the use of high quality printing equipment and inks, the employment of processes and techniques which evolved over many years of serving demanding photographers and artists.
-It is all much more difficult than simply hitting “print.”
+It is all much more difficult than simply hitting “print” and hoping for or assuming the best will be made.
 So many photographers just default to the “good enough” approach or they don’t print at all.

 In short, to print our images is to see them at their very best.
 To print our images is often to truly see them for the very first time.
 Therefore, if our images are worth the effort, we need to make the very best prints possible.